The Results Are In: Our Most Popular Podcasts

 Search options for Podcasts.

-Unlike requesting to add an Internet station to the data base, you cannot request to add a podcast through our portal, but you can use this form.
-Although the form states “station”, it’s also meant for podcasts.
+Like requesting to add an Internet station to the data base, you can request to add a podcast by opening a ticket.
 Note any podcast with explicit content will not be added.
 Also note, if a podcast is only exclusively available from a proprietary source like iHeart Radio (such as Ron Burgundy’s (Will Ferrell) new podcasts), then those podcasts cannot be added to the data base per iHeart.
 In such a case you would stream the podcast wirelessly from the iHeart app to your Como Audio model via Bluetooth, or access iHeart using a Google Chromecast for Audio dongle connected to the Como Audio model’s Auxiliary input, or through an Amazon Alexa device connected to the Auxiliary input or by Bluetooth.
 If the podcast is not exclusive then you still might be able to access it even if you cannot access the station in the data base.
-For instance, Boston news/talk powerhouse WBZ AM is an iHeart station and thus not allowed in our data base, yet if you search “WBZ” under podcasts, you’ll find a whole slew of WBZ radio features and programs including Dan Rae’s popular Nightside talk program.
-His show airs at night, but thanks to the miracle of the podcast, you can listen to it any time you want.

 The Fine Print: